 An associate is an entity in which the Company has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but does not represent control or joint control over those decisions.
 Management reviews the relevant factors and made considerations in determining whether significant influence exists in associates.
 Significant judgment is involved in the determination of significant influence.
-In particular, the Company has assessed that during the years ended December 31, 2023 and 2022, it exerted significant influence over Minco Exploration Plc despite owning less than 20% of the outstanding shares.
+In particular, the Company has assessed that during the years ended December 31, 2024 and 2023, it exerted significant influence over Minco Exploration Plc despite owning less than 20% of the outstanding shares based on common directorship.
 See Note 7.